 Ever since my exposure to sauna culture in Finland, I have been obsessed with experiencing local spa rituals of the various places I visit.
-Not all countries have spa culture, but plenty of them do and I love seeking it out.
+Not all countries have spa culture, but plenty of them do and I love seeking out spa tourism opportunities when I can.
+One of the most famous places for wellness and spa culture is Japan!

 On my recent visit to Japan, I had the opportunity to relax and unwind in the traditional Japanese way — at an onsen.
-Similar to other spa cultures I have experienced, I loved my time at the onsen and I am sharing all of my tips from the experience with you today!
+Onsen translate to hot spring, Similar to other spa cultures I have experienced, I loved my time at the onsen and I am sharing all of my tips from the experience with you today!

 What is an Onsen?